varnerlab/CHEME-1800-Computing-Book/unit-2-data/reduction.md

 \mathbf{A}\mathbf{v}_{j} = \lambda_{j}\mathbf{v}_{j}\qquad{j=1,2,\dots,m}
 ```

 where $\mathbf{A}\in\mathbb{R}^{m\times{m}}$, $\mathbf{v}\in\mathbb{R}^{m\times{1}}$, and $\lambda\in\mathbb{R}$ is a scalar.
-Eigenvalues and eigenvectors are used in many areas of mathematics, engineering, and physics, including image compression and data reduction approaches such as [singular value decomposition](https://en.wikipedia.org/wiki/Singular_value_decomposition).
+Eigenvalues and eigenvectors are used in many areas of mathematics, engineering, and physics, including image compression and data reduction:

-In [Julia](https://julialang.org), eigenvalues and eigenvectors of a dense matrix $\mathbf{A}\in\mathbb{R}^{n\times{n}}$ can be calculated using the [eigen](https://docs.julialang.org/en/v1/stdlib/LinearAlgebra/#LinearAlgebra.eigen) function.
-In [Python](https://www.python.org), eigenvalues and eigenvectors can be computed using the [eig](https://numpy.org/doc/stable/reference/generated/numpy.linalg.eig.html) function of the [NumPy](https://numpy.org) library.

-#### Uses for Eigenvalues and Eigenvectors
-* __Solution of Differential Equations__: Eigenvalues and eigenvectors are used to solve systems of differential equations, which arise in many areas of science and engineering.
-Eigenvalues and eigenvectors represent the characteristic behavior of the system, and they help to simplify the solution of the differential equations; the eigenvectors can be used to find a set of linearly independent solutions to the system of equations, and the eigenvalues can be used to determine the stability of the solutions.
+* __Solution of Differential Equations__: Eigenvalues and eigenvectors are used to solve systems of differential equations.
+Eigenvectors form a set of linearly independent solutions, while eigenvalues determine the stability of these solutions.

 * __Structural Analysis__: Eigenvalues and eigenvectors can be used to study the structural properties of a matrix or a graph.
-For example, the eigenvalues and eigenvectors of the adjacency matrix can be used to study the connectivity and clustering of the graph.
-In structural engineering, eigenvalues and eigenvectors can be used to analyze the natural frequencies and modes of vibration of a structure, which can help to design better buildings and bridges.
+For example, in structural engineering, eigenvalues and eigenvectors can be used to analyze the natural frequencies and modes of vibration of a structure, e.g., buildings and bridges.
-* __Principal Component Analysis (PCA)__: PCA is a statistical technique used to reduce the dimensionality of a dataset.
+* __Principal Component Analysis (PCA)__: PCA is a statistical technique that reduces the dimensionality of a dataset.
 It is commonly used in data analysis, computer vision, and image processing.
-In PCA, the eigenvalues and eigenvectors of a covariance matrix are used to find the principal components of the dataset.
-The principal components represent the most important features of the dataset and can be used to reduce the dimensionality of the dataset while preserving most of the important information.
+In PCA, the eigenvalues and eigenvectors of the [covariance matrix](https://en.wikipedia.org/wiki/Covariance_matrix) are used to find the most important features of the dataset.

 In addition, eigenvalues have a another interesting feature ({prf:ref}`obs-eigenvalues-determinants`):